ilja89/task2022/docs/README.md

 ### Installing TalTech theme

-Ask access to the theme repository or a direct zip file for the `Taltech Boost` theme in our Discord chat.
+Ask access to the theme repository or a direct zip file for the `Taltech Boost` theme in our chat.

 Copy the theme inside the Moodle container
 ```